 The competition is an ordinary craft competition; this means that there is no need to make a performance of any kind.
 Just put on your favorite costumes, have a chat with the judges and show off your cosplay on stage!

-There will be 4 possible different categories with the number determined by the number of participants:
+There will be up to 4 possible different categories with the number determined by the number of participants:

 Best Craft.
 Here, the judges will look at the overall best crafted costume.
 They will look at the different techniques that are used, how the costume has been crafted and how it sits on the cosplayer.
 In short: the best costume.
 In this category, self-made costumes will be prioritized over bought costumes.